Foundations of regular variation on topological spaces: Vague convergence

 \end{proof}

-\begin{remark} The statement of Lemma~\ref{lemma:mapping} holds also if $\psi$ is continuous on any set $A\in\sX$, equivalently, on the union of all sets from $\sX$ if the ideal $\sX$ has a countable base.
-On Polish spaces, the statement of Lemma~\ref{lemma:mapping} can be extended to maps $\psi$, which are discontinuous on a set of vanishing $\mu$-measure.
-In the non-Polish setting, one needs to assume that the space $\XX$ is completely regular, the map $f$ is Borel measurable, that the measures $\mu_\gamma$ are Borel and the limiting measure $\mu$ is $\tau$-additive, see \cite[Theorem~4.3.12]{bogachev18} in the setting of weak convergence. \end{remark}
+\begin{remark} The statement of Lemma~\ref{lemma:mapping} holds also if $\psi$ is continuous on any set $A\in\sX$ or, equivalently, on the union of all sets in $\sX$ if the ideal $\sX$ has a countable base.
+On Polish spaces, the statement of Lemma~\ref{lemma:mapping} can be extended to maps $\psi$ that are discontinuous on a set of vanishing $\mu$-measure.
+In the non-Polish setting, one may assume that the space $\XX$ is completely regular, the map $\psi$ is Borel measurable, the measures $\mu_\gamma$ are Borel, and the limiting measure $\mu$ is tau-additive; see \cite[Theorem~4.3.12]{bogachev18} in the setting of weak convergence.
+The definition of a tau-additive measure can be found on page~\pageref{def:tau-additive}. \end{remark}